bgavran/autodiff/README.md

 An arbitrary neural network is implemented as a directed acyclic graph (DAG).

-In this graph, a node represents a mathematical operation and directed edges into the node represent arguments of the operation.
+In this graph, a node represents some mathematical operation and directed edges into the node represent arguments of the operation.

 Composition of outputs of two nodes yields a new Node - operations are closed under composition.